nf-core/ampliseq/docs/usage.md

 Please note the following requirements:

-1. Comma seperated list enclosed in quotes and may not contain whitespace characters
+1. Comma seperated list enclosed in quotes
+2. May not contain whitespace characters
-2. Each comma seperated term has to match exactly one column name in the metadata sheet
+3. Each comma seperated term has to match exactly one column name in the metadata sheet

 ## Filters